StorageB/custom-command-toggle/README.md

 ### Commands

 Enter the terminal/shell commands to associate with the quick toggle on/off actions.
+If applicable, enter the command and search term to be used for the "Command output" Initial State setting and/or the Keep Toggle State Synced setting.
+Refer to the Startup Behavior and Command Sync Behavior sections below.

 ![Screenshot-commands](screenshots/screenshot-commands-10.png)